Coon Cry: Kodak Black claims prison guards are slowly trying to kill him The latest hip hop news, music and media - Mag Viral News

 There’s a big conspiracy against me in this building.
 “He wrote.
 “Santiago Torres is misusing her position in the Miami FDC and abusing her authority.
 She wrote fake event reports about me to get phone privileges that I get in solitary confinement once a week. “

 The rapper “No Flockin” also suspects that the police deliberately upset him to give him more prison time.
 “One morning she pulled me out of my cell to let me know that she was going to remove my pretty little friend from my visiting list.”
 For no other reason than to insult my misery.
-I am unable to see my partner while I am locked in this hell hole.
+I am unable to see my significant other while imprisoned in this hell hole.
 “In addition, he says that his visits and emails will be rejected.

 Kodak Black is currently serving 46 months on a federal weapon charge.